princejoogie/cal/README.md

 # cal

-A terminal application to show calendar and highlight current day
+A collection of implementation of a terminal application that shows a calendar and highlights the current day in different programming languages

 ## Implementations